NecroGnomie/Dead-Hills-SK/README.md

  Set up your other toons to follow the SK.
 There are appropriate places to /bc the commands.

- This version utilizes a recorded path back from Cogwitz (the end guy you hail) to Gribble.
-Refer to the portion of this macro set up to hail Cogwitz and change it unless you record your own path.
-This was done to fix stuck characters on my end.
+ **This version utilizes recorded paths at various points to counter server lag hicups.
+You will need to place the deadhills.ini file into your MQ2AdvPath folder so the plugin can find it, usually located in your release folder.